beeminder/road/README.md

 - A Node server that duplicates the behaviors of sanity.py from pybrain
 - Various static HTML pages to test beebrain, graph, editor and sandbox functionality

-## Getting started

-First make an environment variable with the path to this repository, for example:

-`export BBPATH=/Users/alice/projects/road`

-(Or wherever you git-cloned this to.)
-You can put that in your .bashrc if you want.
-Or just edit in your path wherever it says `$BBPATH` below.

-### Local tests for basic functionality
+### Getting started with local tests for basic functionality

 The directory `tests` has HTML files illustrating various Beebrain functionality: